-Another suggestion is, if there is a line to eat there of locals.
+Another suggestion is if there is a line to eat there full of locals.
 It must be good.
 That is my rule of thumb eating anywhere overseas.

 Ordering in English it’s not actually that hard.
-For me it was slightly more difficult due to the color of my skin and I had to ask for an English menu in Cantonese.
-The wait stuff were not entirely that compassionate about me ordering in Chin-glish because they expect me to know how too speak their language fluently.
+For me, it was slightly more difficult due to the colour of my skin and I had to ask for an English menu in Cantonese.
+The wait staff were not entirely that compassionate about me ordering in Chin-glish because they expect me to know how too speak their language fluently.

 For me good places to eat or where to get everyday Chinese food.
 Is not too difficult as there are eateries everywhere, but here are a few ideas what to eat and they’re not going to break the bank.

-I do not know many non-chinese eat congee as I have been told by my friend it reminds then of baby food.
+I do not know many non-Chinese eat congee as I have been told by my friend it reminds them of baby food.
 However, I love it.
 When you order you can get beef, fish, pork our even preserved egg in your congee.
-Also you can get a youtiao, which is a deep fried break stick that you put in your congee or you can eat on it’s own.
+Also, you can get a youtiao, which is a deep-fried break stick that you put in your congee or you can eat on its own.

 Yum Cha Suggestions

 Having a roast meat is a treat.
-I love my roast meet.
+I love my roast meat.
 It is always hard to decide what to pick.
 I love my roast duck the most.
 When I order roast meat always go for roast duck and then one other.
-I usually find it hard to decided between roast pork with the crackling, bbq pork, soya sauce chicken, or white chicken.
-At some places you can also get goose and even get kidneys, livers or other offal, but that is not my thing.
+I usually find it hard to decide between roast pork with the crackling, bbq pork, soya sauce chicken, or white chicken.
+At some places, you can also order goose and even order kidneys, livers or other offal, but that is not my thing.